blueblazer22x/school-plays/README.md

 # school plays
 Follow the links below to download recent CCCS school plays.
-After clicking the link, click on the 3-dot menu in the upper right part of the page, then click "download file".
+After clicking the link, click on the 3-dot menu in the upper right part of the page, then click "Download to device".
+These files are large and can be played on the Media Player app in Windows or most other media players on your phone or computer.